mdxtinkernick/pico_encoders/README.md

 Code to read encoders on a pi pico using pio state machine, incrementing and decrementing a count on all four transitions based on the direction of movement andtransferring the count values to a variable on the core using dma.

+The project has been amended so that it shoild not be put in the pico-examples folder any more outside of the the pico-examples folder.
+It should now be cloned inside the pico folder.
+I have been testing it on a Pi400 and the PICO_SDK_PATH is hard coded inside the CMakesList.txt file.
+You will need to the path in the file to reflect your setup if it is different.

 Introductory video is here https://www.play.mdx.ac.uk/media/pio+encoders+on+pi+pico/1_hjqrrr1d (the camera providing the view of boards is of course a pihq on a Pi A+ https://github.com/mdxtinkernick/camera_py/blob/master/README.md)

 I will add one talking through the assembler code soon.